Epic Social Media Strategies for Your Blog and Website

 Visuals are increasingly being used and are fabulous for engagements and creating instant connections with your audience!

 I personally use Animoto.
-It’s completely up to you which one you prefer.
+It’s super easy for the novice who has never made videos and looks extremely professional.
+But it’s completely up to you which one you prefer.

 Schedule Your Content

-On Sundays, or whatever day works best for you schedule and queue up all your content around your goals.
+On Sundays, or whatever day works best for you schedule your posts and queue up all your content around your goals.

 Points to keep in mind!

-- Consistency is key with social media.
+- Consistency is key with a social media strategy.
 Do these things every day and you will grow your business!